-Transportation-community access services shall not replace the following services:
+1. Transportation-community access services shall not replace the following services:

-a. transportation services to medically necessary services under the Medicaid State Plan;

-b. transportation services provided as a meansto get to and from school; or c. transportation services to or from day habilitation, prevocational services, or supported employment services.

-2. Transportation-community access services are not available to participants receiving the following services:

-- a. shared living;

-- b. host home; or

-- c. companion care.

-- d. e.
-Repealed.

-- 3. ...

-4. Transportation-community access services may not be billed for the same day at the same time as community living supports.

-D. Provider Qualifications.
-Friends and family members who furnish transportation-community access services to waiver participants must be enrolled as Medicaid non-emergency medical transportation (NEMT) family and friends providers with the Department of Health (Bureau of Health Services Financing).

-In order to receive reimbursement for transporting Medicaid recipients to waiver services, family and friends must maintain compliance with the following:

-a. state minimum automobile liability insurancecoverage;

-b. possess a current state inspection sticker;and

-c. possess a current valid driver's license.2. - 3.a. ...

-NEMT (family and friends transportation) providers may provide for up to three identified waiver participants.

-E. ...

-AUTHORITY NOTE: Promulgated in accordance with R.S.
-36:254 and Title XIX of the Social Security Act.
+- a. transportation services to medically necessary services under the Medicaid State Plan; - b. transportation services provided as a means to get to and from school; or - c. transportation services to or from day habilitation, prevocational services, or supported employment services. - 2.
+Transportation-community access services are not available to participants receiving the following services: - a. shared living; - b. host home; or - c. companion care. - 3.
+Transportation-community access will not be used to transport participants to day habilitation, pre-vocational, or supported employment services. - 4.
+Transportation-community access services may not be billed for the same day at the same time as community living supports. - D. Provider Qualifications.
+Friends and family members who furnish transportation-community access services to waiver participants must be enrolled as Medicaid non-emergency medical transportation (NEMT) family and friends providers with the Department of Health (Bureau of Health Services Financing). - 1.
+In order to receive reimbursement for transporting Medicaid recipients to waiver services, family and friends must maintain compliance with the following: - a. state minimum automobile liability insurance coverage; - b. possess a current state inspection sticker; and - c. possess a current valid driver's license. - 2.
+No special inspection by the Medicaid agency will be conducted. - 3.
+Documentation of compliance with the three listed requirements for this class of provider must be submitted when enrollment in the Medicaid agency is sought.
+Acceptable documentation shall be the signed statement of the individual enrolling for payment that all three requirements are met. - a.
+The statement must also have the signature of two witnesses. - 4.
+NEMT (family and friends transportation) providers may provide for up to three identified waiver participants. - E. Vehicle Requirements.
+All vehicles utilized by for profit and non-profit transportation services providers for transporting waiver participants must comply with all of the applicable state laws and regulations and are subject to inspection by the department or its designee.

-HISTORICAL NOTE: Promulgated by the Department of Health and Hospitals, Office for Citizens with Developmental Disabilities, LR 33:2454 (November 2007), amended by the Department of Health and Hospitals, Bureau of Health Services Financing and the Office for Citizens with Developmental Disabilities, LR 41:2166 (October 2015), amended by the Department of Health, Bureau of Health Services Financing and the Office for Citizens with Developmental Disabilities, LR 45:1768 (December 2019), LR 47:
+HISTORICAL NOTE: Promulgated by the Department of Health and Hospitals, Office for Citizens with Developmental Disabilities, LR 33:2454 (November 2007), amended by the Department of Health and Hospitals, Bureau of Health Services Financing and the Office for Citizens with Developmental Disabilities, LR 41:2166 (October 2015), amended by the Department of Health, Bureau of Health Services Financing and the Office for Citizens with Developmental Disabilities, LR 45:1768 (December 2019), LR 47:1523 (October 2021).